robj411/p2_drivers/README.md

 Here, $p^5$ controls the variance of the distribution and $p^6$ and
 $p^7$ the linear relationship between $z$ and $b$.
 Using an optimisation routine in R we find $p^5=5.93$, $p^6=3.66$ and $p^7=0.099$.
-Results are shown in Figure <a href="#fig:sectortourism">5.4</a>.
+Results are shown in Figure <a href="#fig:sectortourism">4.4</a>.
 We use these values as inputs for all country models.

 <figure>
 <img src="figures/sectortourism.png" style="width:40.0%"
-alt="Figure 5.4: Predicting the percentage of tourism that comes from abroad as a function of the size of the sector.
+alt="Figure 4.4: Predicting the percentage of tourism that comes from abroad as a function of the size of the sector.
 Each row represents a beta distribution whose mean is determined by the size of the sector (z).
-Blue points show the data we have available (grey bars in Figure 5.2)." />
+Blue points show the data we have available (grey bars in Figure 4.2)." />
 <figcaption aria-hidden="true"><span
-id="fig:sectortourism"></span>Figure 5.4: Predicting the percentage of
+id="fig:sectortourism"></span>Figure 4.4: Predicting the percentage of
 tourism that comes from abroad as a function of the size of the sector.
 Each row represents a beta distribution whose mean is determined by the size of the sector (z).
-Blue points show the data we have available (grey bars in Figure <a href="#fig:tourismhist">5.2</a>).</figcaption>
+Blue points show the data we have available (grey bars in Figure <a href="#fig:tourismhist">4.2</a>).</figcaption>
 </figure>

-## 5.3 Remote working
+## 4.3 Remote working

-For each sector in each country, we have the 90% interval for the proportion of people who can work from home from (Gottlieb et al. 2021).
+For each sector in each country, we have the 90% interval for the proportion of people who can work from home from Gottlieb et al. (2021).
 We assume that the value we sample within the range is related to internet infrastructure, so that a low value in one sector implies low values in all sectors.
 We: